The traveling salesman problem for lines, balls and planes: TSPN for unit disks and balls

 Here we improve the two asymptotic approximation ratios, from $7.62$ to $6.75$ (when using the PTAS for points), and from $11.43$ to $8.52$ (when using the faster $1.5$-approximation for points).
 Somewhat surprisingly, we employ the latter approach with center points, which gave previously only a weaker bound.
 It is worth mentioning that the ratios for the special case of disjoint unit disks remain unchanged, at $3.55$ and $5.32$, respectively.
 We now proceed with the details.

 \paragraph{A simple packing argument.} Let $B(x)$ denote a ball of radius $x$ centered at the origin.
 Let $G=(V,E)$ be a connected geometric graph in $\RR^2$ and let $L=\len(G)$.
 Let $C$ be the set of points at distance at most $x$ from the edges and vertices of $G$.
 Equivalently, $C=G+B(x)$ is the Minkowski sum of $G$ and $B(x)$.
-We need the following inequality.
+We need the following inequality; see also~\cite[Lemma 4]{EFS09}.

 \begin{lemma} $\area(C) \leq 2Lx + \pi x^2$.
-This bound cannot be improved. \end{lemma} \begin{proof} Consider $B(x)+v_0$ for an arbitrary vertex $v_0$ of $G$ and mark vertex $v_0$.
-The area covered so far is $\pi x^2$.
+This bound cannot be improved. \end{lemma} \begin{proof} Start by marking an arbitrary vertex $v_0$ of $G$; The area covered by the Minkowski sum $B(x)+v_0$ is $\pi x^2$.
 Pick an edge $uv$ of $G$ where $u$ is marked and $v$ is unmarked.
 Place $B(x)$ with the center at $u$ and translate $B(x)$ along $uv$ (its center moves from $u$ to $v$), and mark $v$.
 Observe that the newly covered area is at most $2 |uv| x$.
 Continue and repeat this step as long as there are unmarked vertices.
 Since $G$ is connected the procedure will terminate when all vertices of $G$ are marked.
 It follows that the area of $C$ is at most

 as required.